 Indeed, people who are sick, unsettled, illiterate and seeking knowledge and craving for meaning and answers to the ultimate questions of life are receptive to the Gospel of Christ.
 Such are most of the Swazi people who come to seek services offered by Nazarene institutions.
 Those seeking services have even included refugees from Mozambique.

-In a recent decade, Eswatini has had an Average Annual Growth Rate of 5.76% and a Decadal Growth Rate of 74%.
+In a recent decade, Eswatini Nazarene churches had an Average Annual Growth Rate of 5.76% and a Decadal Growth Rate of 74%.
 By global church growth assessment standards, that is good growth.
-This growth pattern is more pronounced after 1982, possibly due in part to a leadership change that year.
+This growth pattern has been more pronounced after some leadership changes.

 I'm convinced that our institutions and the carefully selected Christian workers who staff them will continue to play an important part in Nazarene church growth in Eswatini.
 May God forbid that it be otherwise.